 Follicular Stem Cell Treatments: A Future for Hair Restoration

-Hair restoration comes in many forms.
+Hair restoration surgery comes in many forms.
 Follicle stem cell treatments are the cutting edge.
 While a growing method within hair restoration, however, the most effective route today are still surgical procedures.
-Follicular Unit Extractions (FUE) are drastically improving and Dr. Cole's namesake Cole Isolation Technique (CIT®) even allows for a follicular generation in donor areas.
+Follicular Unit Extractions or FUE methods are drastically improving and Dr. Cole's namesake Cole Isolation Technique (CIT®) even allows for a follicular generation in donor areas.
 Take-home treatments like Rogaine and Propecia, meanwhile, enable patients to retain their hair and grow more of it.
 While effective, follicular stem cell treatments, genomic treatments that literally spur hair growth on a cellular level, may soon displace hair restoration procedures and take-home treatments alike.

 Follicle stem cell treatments for hair loss, thus far, are for the most part unknown.
 The vast majority of the world's foremost leaders in hair restoration are dedicating themselves to three different areas: improving current surgical techniques, improving utensils or tools for those techniques, or creating new surgical techniques.
 Such innovations are making their mark, though some are less beneficial to the patient than others.
 FUE machines, for example, are faster than CIT® but far less exact and leave less room for artistry.